raka747/CS7641notes/Supervised Learning 6 - Support Vector Machines.md

 Namely that the sum of alpha for each label minus the half the sum of the product of their alphas and labels.

+## Optimal Seperator

 Once you have solved the quadratic programming problem you can retrieve based on w = \sum_i {\alpha_iy_ix_i}. b can be easily recovered by plugging in an x and y with the w.

 Most of the alaphas are 0 in practice.
 This ends up meaning that many of the input vectors do not matter.
 Hence the name that the machine only needs a few support vectors (the ones with non-zero alphas).

-## Optimal Seperator
+This is intuitive because the points near the edge really determine the boundary and can't be used to define the counters have no influence.

+This is similar to kNN.
+It's not quite a lazy learner, instead it's as though you put a minimal effort to understand the bare minimum number of points to keep to give you good nearest neighbors.

+The x's in the equation that we're trying to represent are the dot product and that gives us a notion of the similarity since dot product represents the magnitude of the projection.
+Orthogonal proejction gives dot product of 0 and if the vectors are pointing in a similar direction it gives a larger magnitude.

 ## Linearly Married